India - Trinidad and Tobago Bilateral Relations

 Development Partnership

-15. ‘HALT’ India-UNDP Fund Project: During the pandemic time, a US$ 1 million project, ‘Bringing High and Low Technology (HALT)’ was announced for Trinidad & Tobago under India-UNDP Fund which was implemented through Pan American Health Organisation (PAHO).
+- ‘HALT’ India-UNDP Fund Project: During the pandemic time, a US$ 1 million project, ‘Bringing High and Low Technology (HALT)’ was announced for T&T under India-UNDP Fund which was implemented through Pan American Health Organisation (PAHO).
 It included 8 mobile healthcare robots, a telemedicine system, hand hygiene stations and Telemedicine equipment.
 The project was accomplished in August 2024.

 Economic & Commercial Relations

-20. The bilateral trade between India and T&T has grown significantly from the lows of COVID pandemic.
-It, however, has immense potential to further improve.
-It is believed that a sizeable amount of indirect trade takes place between the two sides through third countries in North America and Europe.
-Major items of India’s exports to Trinidad & Tobago are: Vehicles, Rolling Stock, Parts and Accessories; Iron and Steel; Pharmaceutical Products; Plastic and Articles etc. Major items of India’s Imports from T&T are: Mineral Fuels, Mineral Oils and Products of their Distillation; Bituminous Substances; Mineral Waxes; Iron and Steel; Ores, Slag & Ash; Aluminum etc.
+- Bilateral trade between India and T&T has grown significantly from the lows of COVID pandemic.
+Major items of India’s exports to Trinidad & Tobago are: Vehicles, Rolling Stock, Parts and Accessories; Iron and Steel; Pharmaceutical Products; Plastic and Articles etc. Major items of India’s Imports from T&Tare: Mineral Fuels, Mineral Oils and Products of their Distillation; Bituminous Substances; Mineral Waxes; Iron and Steel; Ores, Slag & Ash; Aluminum etc.

 |